Agoric/documentation/main/guides/zoe/writing-contracts.md

 # Writing Contracts

+Zoe acts as the Contract Host to secure users from malicious developers but it is also a rich framework for smart contract developers to show their skills and creativity.

+In Agoric smart contracts are deployed and accessed through Zoe. smart contracts must have the following structure;

 ## Contract Requirements

 Every Zoe contract must export a method called start.
 It's usually the last line of the contract.